dsc-courses/dsc80-2026-su/syllabus.md

 mini-take-home-exams that track your _practical_ skills throughout the quarter (whereas the exams themselves test for conceptual understanding).

-Projects are due bi-weekly.
-However, the week before a project is due, there will often be a _project checkpoint_.
-This checkpoint will ensure that you\'re on-track to complete the project on time, and should (hopefully) be a source of easy points.
+Each project has one or two _project checkpoints_ to ensure that you\'re on-track to complete the project on time.
+Checkpoints do not have private tests, so they should (hopefully) be a source of easy points.

-The Final Project (Project 4) will be due during finals week and can be thought of as a practical component of the Final Exam.
+The Final Project (Project 4) will be due shortly after the Final Exam and can be thought of as a practical component of the Final Exam.

 Note that, unlike labs, the lowest project score is not dropped.
 Projects and project checkpoints will usually be due on **Fridays at 11:59PM**.

-**Working in Pairs**
+**Project Partners**

 You may work together on projects (and projects only!) with a partner.
 If you work with a partner, you are both required to actively contribute to all parts